Cost per mille

-Cost per mille (CPM), also called cost per thousand (CPT) (in Latin, French and Italian, mille means one thousand), is a commonly-used measurement in advertising.
+Cost per mille (CPM), also called cost per thousand (CPT) (in Latin, French and Italian, mille means one thousand), is a commonly used measurement in advertising.
 It is the cost an advertiser pays for one thousand views or impressions of an advertisement.
 Radio, television, newspaper, magazine, out-of-home advertising, and online advertising can be purchased on the basis of exposing the ad to one thousand viewers or listeners.
 It is used in marketing as a benchmarking metric to calculate the relative cost of an advertising campaign or an ad message in a given medium.

 The "cost per thousand advertising impressions" metric (CPM) is calculated by dividing the cost of an advertising placement by the number of impressions (expressed in thousands) that it generates.
 CPM is useful for comparing the relative efficiency of various advertising opportunities or media and in evaluating the overall costs of advertising campaigns.

 For media without countable views, CPM reflects the cost per 1000 estimated views of the ad.
 This traditional form of measuring advertising cost can also be used in tandem with performance based models such as percentage of sale, or cost per acquisition (CPA).

 Purpose

 The purpose of the CPM metric is to compare the costs of advertising campaigns within and across different media.
 A typical advertising campaign might try to reach potential consumers in multiple locations and through various media.
 The cost per thousand impressions (CPM) metric enables marketers to make cost comparisons between these media, both at the planning stage and during reviews of past campaigns.

 Marketers calculate CPM by dividing advertising campaign costs by the number of impressions (or opportunities-to-see) that are delivered by each part of the campaign.
 Thus, CPM is the cost of a media campaign, relative to its success in generating impressions to see.
 As the impression counts are generally sizeable, marketers customarily work with the CPM impressions.
 Dividing by 1,000 is an industry-standard.

 Similarly, revenue can be expressed in terms of Revenue per mille (RPM).

 In email marketing, CPM (cost per mille) refers to the cost of sending a thousand email messages.
 Also referred to as CPT (cost per thousand), this pricing method is used by email service providers (ESPs) to cover the cost of the mail server, bandwidth, hosting images, deliverability services, and bounce management.

 There is other types of CPM and one of is vCPM (Viewable CPM).
 With viewable CPM, you bid on 1,000 viewable impressions and you pay for impressions that are measured as viewable.
 Viewable CPM lets you bid on the actual value of your ad appearing in a viewable position on a given placement.
-Keep in mind that using a higher vCPM bid than your CPM bid is usually more effective for winning these more valuable types of impressions.
+Using a higher vCPM bid than your CPM bid is usually more effective for winning these more valuable types of impressions.